ccheneau/Holmes/README.md

 Holmes stands for Home Light Media Server.

-A Java application that implements DLNA/UPnP protocol for playing videos, music, pictures, podcasts (RSS) and [Icecast](http://www.icecast.org/) web radio to compatible devices.
+A Java application that implements DLNA/UPnP protocol for playing videos, music and  pictures to compatible devices.

 Holmes has been tested with following video players and devices:
 * [VLC](http://www.videolan.org/vlc/) 2.x